hushigidea/fushigi-bunpo/frontend/README.md

-# fushigi-bunpo
+# fushigi-bunpo-frontend
 Assistant for aiding conversational fluency for Japanese language.

-This package contains the default grammar content and tags that populate the app interface.
+This folder contains the build files for creating the frontend grammar package.

 ## Instructions